WebFiori/docs/routing.md

 ### API Route

-An API route is a route that usually will point to a PHP class that exist in the folder `apis` of the application.
-Usually the class will extend the class [`WebServicesManager`](https://webfiori.com/docs/webfiori/restEasy/WebServicesManager) or the class [`ExtendedWebServicesManager`](https://webfiori.com/docs/webfiori/framework/ExtendedWebServicesManager).
+An API route is a route that will point to a PHP class that exist in the folder `[APP_DIR]/apis`.
+Usually the class will extend the class [`WebServicesManager`](https://webfiori.com/docs/webfiori/http/WebServicesManager) or the class [`ExtendedWebServicesManager`](https://webfiori.com/docs/webfiori/framework/ExtendedWebServicesManager).
 To execute one of the services at which the class manages, the developer have to include an extra `GET` or `POST` parameter which has the name `service-name` or `service`.
 More information about web services can be found [here](learn/web-services).

 Suppose that there exist 3 services classes as follows:
-* `apis/UserServices.php`
+* `[APP_DIR]/apis/UserServicesManager.php`
-* `apis/ArticleServices.php`
+* `[APP_DIR]/apis/ArticleServicesManager.php`
-* `apis/ContentServices.php`
+* `[APP_DIR]/apis/ContentServicesManager.php`

 Assuming that the base URL of the website is `https://example.com/`, Assuming that the developer would like to have the URLs of the APIs (or services) to be like that:
-* `https://example.com/web-apis/user/add-user` should point to `apis/UserServices.php`
+* `https://example.com/web-apis/user/add-user` should point to `UserServicesManager.php`
-* `https://example.com/web-apis/user/update-user` should point to `apis/UserServices.php`
+* `https://example.com/web-apis/user/update-user` should point to `UserServicesManager.php`
-* `https://example.com/web-apis/user/delete-user` should point to `apis/UserServices.php`
+* `https://example.com/web-apis/user/delete-user` should point to `UserServicesManager.php`
-* `https://example.com/web-apis/article/publish-article` should point `apis/writer/ArticleServices.php`
+* `https://example.com/web-apis/article/publish-article` should point `ArticleServicesManager.php`
-* `https://example.com/web-apis/article/revert-publish` should point `apis/writer/ArticleServices.php`
+* `https://example.com/web-apis/article/revert-publish` should point `ArticleServicesManager.php`
-* `https://example.com/web-apis/article-content/add-content` should point to `/apis/writer/ContentServices.php`
+* `https://example.com/web-apis/article-content/add-content` should point to `ContentServicesManager.php`
-* `https://example.com/web-apis/article-content/remove-content` should point to the view `/apis/writer/ContentServices.php`
+* `https://example.com/web-apis/article-content/remove-content` should point to the view `ContentServicesManager.php`

 One thing to note about creating APIs is that API name (or service name) must be passed alongside request body as a GET or POST parameter (e.g. `service=add-user` or `service-name=add-user`).
 As noticed from the above URLs, the name of the service is appended to the end of the URL.
 The router will know that this is a route to a web service if Generic Route is used.